Ales Michalevic: Political activities

-Michalevic was deputy chairman of the Partyja BNF from 2004 to 2008.
+Michalevic was deputy chairman of the Partyja BNF in 2004–2008.

 Following his nomination to the position of party chairman in 2008 and proposal of a program of reforms, Michalevic was expelled from the party for publicly criticizing the party leadership.

-From 2003 to 2007, Michalevic was a deputy of the Pukhavichy district council and a coordinator of the Assembly of Deputies to Local Councils.
-At the same time, he published the local newspaper "Region" in the town of Maryina Horka, and initiated a number of decisions on expanding the powers of local self-government bodies.
+From 2003 to 2007, Michalevic was deputy to the Pukhavichy district council and coordinator of the Assembly of Deputies to Local Councils.
+At the same time he published a local newspaper in the town of Maryina Horka.

-Since 2018, Michalevic has served as the First Deputy Chairman of the civil society organization "Movement For Freedom".
+He initiated a number of decisions on widening the powers of local self-governing bodies.

-On 27 January 2010, Michalevic officially launched his campaign seeking nomination as an independent candidate in the 2010 Belarusian presidential election.
+On 27 January 2010, Michalevic officially launched his campaign seeking nomination as an independent candidate in 2011 Belarusian presidential election.

-On November 18, 2010, he officially registered as a presidential candidate.
-On December 19, 2010, Michalevic took part in the meeting in downtown Minsk but did not participate in the demonstration and riots that followed.
-He returned home to be with his family.
+On November 18, 2010, Michalevic officially registered as a presidential candidate.

+On December 19, 2010, Michalevic took part in the meeting in downtown Minsk but did not take part in the demonstration and riots that followed.
+He went home downtown where he was with his family.

-On December 20, 2010, during election night, Michalevic was arrested by KGB agents in his apartment in Minsk and charged with organizing mass riots.
+On December 20, 2010, at the election night Michalevic was arrested by KGB agents in his apartment in Minsk.
+He was charged for organizing of mass riots.
 On 11 January 2011, Amnesty International recognized him as a prisoner of conscience.

-On January 11, 2011, Michalevic called his wife from the KGB jail.
-Under pressure from a voice overheard on the call, he asked her not to travel to Brussels and Warsaw to give testimony at the EU Parliament and the Polish Sejm.
-His wife interpreted this as a coded message encouraging her to go anyway.
-That night, the car carrying Milana Michalevic and their youngest daughter to Poland was stopped by KGB agents.
-She was informed that she was banned from traveling abroad until her husband's case was resolved.
-Michalevic's wife remained under KGB surveillance in Minsk.
+January 11, 2011 Michalevic called from the KGB jail to his wife.
+Under the pressure of a voice heard in the phone, Michalevic asked her to not go to Brussels and Warsaw to give a speech at EU-parliament and Polish Sejm hearings regarding Belarus.
+His wife interpreted this as if her husband in fact told her to go there.
+The night between January 12 and January 13 the car in which Milana Michalevic and their youngest daughter was traveling to Poland was stopped by KGB agents.
+Milana Michalevic was informed that she was banned from travel abroad until her husband's future is decided by the KGB.
+Currently Michalevic's wife is under the close observation of KGB agents in Minsk.

 On February 19, 2011, Michalevic was released from prison.
-He subsequently stated that he and other political prisoners had been subjected to torture.
+After that, he made a statement in which he claimed that he and other political prisoners had been subjected to tortures.

-Soon after making public these claims, Michalevic secretly fled the country.
-On March 24, 2011, he was granted political asylum in the Czech Republic.
+Soon after his statements about tortures in Belarusian prisons, Michalevic secretly escaped the country.
+On 24 March 2011 he was granted political asylum in the Czech Republic.